ProvarTesting/provardx/README.md

                                                        must be in JSON format and conform to the provardx-properties JSON schema.

-  -s, --secrets=secrets                                Specify secrets encryption password.
-Alternatively, it can be specified
+  -s, --secrets=secrets                                Specify a secrets encryption key for accessing the chosen project/environment.
-                                                       in provardx-properties.json file as well.

   --json                                               format output as json